 Paul F. Forshay is a government attorney in Holland & Knight's Washington, D.C., office.
-Mr. Forshay's practice focuses on issues concerning oil and natural gas pipelines, liquefied natural gas (LNG), natural gas import/export matters and electric power transmission, as well as policy formation and agency rulemakings.
+Mr. Forshay's practice focuses on issues concerning oil and natural gas pipelines, liquefied natural gas (LNG), renewable natural gas, natural gas import/export matters and electric power transmission, as well as policy formation and agency rulemakings.

 According to Chambers USA, Mr. Forshay "is an expert on energy matters" and "is very knowledgeable and understands how his clients may be impacted by new regulations."
 He is also "very talented with an ability to synthesize complicated subject matter into a package that is consumable for the business folks," as well as "exceptionally helpful in dealing with gas arrangements, in particular pipeline operations and regulations.
 His advice is prompt, commercial and pragmatic."